 White: LICH's opening spell is ICE2, so pray for good turn order when using AICE against him.
 It's good against FrWOLFs too.
 AMUT is irrelevant due to how so few enemies use MUTE, and FEAR is a meme.
 Unless you're trying to get the Designated Adventurer achievement, PURE is a waste of money.
 Remember, buying only one or even no spells in a level is perfectly fine.

 Black: ICE2, CONF, FAST.
 All fantastic spells.
-Stuff over 80HP will immediately wake from sleep, and most enemies by the time you get this will be close to or over this threshold, so don't bother with SLP2.
+As for SLP2: waking from sleep is determined by rolling a random number between 0-80; if it's less than the victim's max HP, they wake.
+Most enemies by the time you get this will be close to or over this threshold, so don't bother.

 ---